- 1.1 University System Mission

 To formulate policy, to facilitate decision making and to promote a spirit of collegiality, the University is committed to participatory governance and to an open system of communication throughout the University...

 The president is the chief executive officer of the University system.
 The president is responsible to the Board of Governors for the administration of all policies adopted by the Board and for the execution of all acts of the Board.

 Chancellor of Missouri State University-West Plains

-The dean of academic affairs is the chief academic officer of Missouri State University-West Plains, providing primary administrative leadership, direction and evaluation for all academic activities and faculty affairs of the campus.
-The dean of academic affairs oversees the academic divisions and departments, Garnett Library, other centers and offices, including Advisement and Academic Coaching Center for Empowering Student Success, instructional support, distance learning, the branch campus in Mountain Grove, curricular matters, student academic concerns and the qualifying of faculty for the branch campus in Dalian China.
+The vice chancellor of academic affairs is the chief academic officer of Missouri State University-West Plains, providing primary administrative leadership, direction and evaluation for all academic activities and faculty affairs of the campus.
+The vice chancellor of academic affairs oversees the academic divisions and departments, Garnett Library, other centers and offices, including Advisement and Academic Coaching Center for Empowering Student Success, instructional support, distance learning, the branch campus in Mountain Grove, curricular matters, student academic concerns and the qualifying of faculty for the branch campus in Dalian China.

-The dean of student services is the chief student-personnel officer of the campus and provides executive leadership for the general management of the division of student services, which includes admissions, career services, financial aid, food services, men's and women's athletics, registration and records, and student life and development.
+The vice chancellor of student services is the chief student-personnel officer of the campus and provides executive leadership for the general management of the division of student services, which includes admissions, career services, financial aid, food services, men's and women's athletics, registration and records, and student life and development.

 Director of Business Services